Jointly Exchangeable Collective Risk Models: Interaction, Structure, and Limit Theorems: A collective loss model with interaction

 \subsection{Contagious losses}

 We consider a collection of agents or, in a collective model, of loss occurrences, enumerated by the natural numbers $\N$.
 In the latter case, unlike some common conventions, losses of zero are also admissible.
 Throughout the paper, the terms agent and entity will be used interchangeably.
-We assume that agents can directly infect each other, a phenomenon that can be captured by a graph as illustrated in Figure \ref{fig0}.
+We assume that agents can trigger losses of others, a phenomenon that can be captured by a graph as illustrated in Figure \ref{fig0}.
 Vertices represent entities, while edges correspond to idiosyncratic infections and transmission pathways.
 Infections and transmissions occur according to a random mechanism.

 The random graph can be encoded by an infinite matrix (also called array) $I=(I_{i,j})_{(i,j) \in\N\times \N}$ with entries that are $\{0,1\}$-valued random variables.
-For $i\neq j$, entity $i$ causes a loss at entity $j$, if $I_{i,j} = 1$; otherwise, $I_{i,j} = 0$.
-This definition does not require entity $i$ itself to be infected.
+For $i\neq j$, entity $j$ causes a loss at entity $i$, if $I_{i,j} = 1$; otherwise, $I_{i,j} = 0$.
+This definition does not require entity $j$ itself to be infected.
 An infection of agent $i$ is represented by $I_{i,i} = 1$; otherwise, $I_{i,i} = 0$.
 Loss expenditures resulting from infections and transmission are specified by an array $Z=(Z_{i,j})_{(i,j) \in\N\times \N}$ whose entries are $[0,\infty)$-valued random variables.
 For $i,j\in\N$, the random variable $Z_{i,j}$ captures the loss expenditure of policy holder $i$ caused either by a transmission from entity $j$ to agent $i$ (if $i\neq j$) or by an infection of the entity itself (if $i= j$).

 The resulting losses are given by the array $G=(G_{i,j})_{(i,j) \in\N\times \N}$, where